 Facebook, Instagram’s parent company, has had it with influencers, at least as many of them stand on the service now.
-They’re taking strong action to nullify the automated tactics of many Instagram influencers.
+They’ve taken strong action to nullify the automated tactics of many Instagram influencers.
 The collateral damage?
 Like its parent, Instagram will be far more pay-to-play for brands and businesses.
 The free ride is over.

 Today’s Instagram influencers are driven by the same primitive social media metrics as early influencers on Twitter and Facebook were driven by: